 Employment Authorization Documents Automatically Extended

-The U.S. Citizenship and Immigration Services (USCIS) recently extended the Temporary Protected Status designation for El Salvador for a period of eighteen (18) months, until September 9, 2016.
+The U.S. Citizenship and Immigration Services (USCIS) extended the Temporary Protected Status designation for Honduras and Nicaragua for a period of eighteen (18) months, until July 5, 2016.
 Temporary Protected Status (TPS) is a temporary immigration status granted to eligible nationals of designated countries because the country has experienced temporary negative conditions, such as armed conflict or an environmental disaster, that prevent nationals of that country from returning safely or prevent the country from handling their return adequately.
-There are currently several countries designated for TPS, including Nicaragua, Honduras, and Haiti.
+There are currently several countries designated for TPS, including El Salvador, Nicaragua, Honduras and Haiti.

-Qualifying individuals from El Salvador may re-register for TPS status by filing Form I-821.
+Qualifying individuals from Honduras and Nicaragua may re-register for TPS status by filing Form I-821.
 Applicants can also apply for a new Employment Authorization Document (EAD) by submitting Form I-765.
-The EADs of El Salvadorans currently in TPS status will be automatically extended for a period of six months, through September 9, 2015.
-The automatic extension is limited to EADs with an expiration date of March 9, 2015.
+The EADs of Hondurans and Nicaraguans currently in TPS status will be automatically extended for a period of six months, through July 5, 2015.
+The automatic extension is limited to EADs with an expiration date of January 5, 2015.
 The EADs must also bear the designation “A-12” or “C-19” on the face of the card under “Category” to qualify for the six month extension.
-Eventually, qualified individuals will receive new EADs valid to September 9, 2016.
+Eventually, qualified individuals will receive new EADs valid to July 5, 2016.

 Employers who participate in E-Verify will receive a “Work Authorization Documents Expiring” case alert.
 For existing employees with TPS EADs that have been automatically extended, USCIS instructs employers to dismiss the E-Verify case alert by clicking the red “X” in the “dismiss alert” column and follow the instructions above explaining how to correct the Form I-9.

-USCIS reminds employers that they cannot require employees to present proof of their El Salvadoran citizenship.
+USCIS reminds employers that they cannot require employees to present proof of their Honduran or Nicaraguan citizenship.